-The Company currently has three exploration properties in Spain, which are described in detail below under the sections entitled, "Mineral Exploration Properties - Spain".
+The Company currently has four exploration properties in Spain, which are described in detail below under the sections entitled, "Mineral Exploration Properties - Spain".
 The Company continues to review project submissions and data from various sources with a view to identifying opportunities that could create value for its shareholders.

 In view of the particularly severe outbreak of Coronavirus ("COVID-19") in Spain, the country has certain restrictions in place to contain the spread of COVID-19.
-The Company anticipates restarting economic activity in the coming weeks and months.
 Mineral exploration and mining are permitted activities with safety protocols.